 Bajracharya leads implementation science research under the Council’s flagship USAID-funded Evidence Project in Cambodia and Bangladesh, focusing on workplace interventions aimed at improving access to family planning and sexual and reproductive health services for women who work in the readymade garment industry.
 As a part of this work, he currently leads the Evidence Project’s research and policy activities on WorkerHealth, a 5-year $7.5 million USAID Cambodia initiative working with female factory workers and garment industry stakeholders in Cambodia.
 He also leads the Council’s evaluation of BSR’s HERproject health interventions being implemented in garment factories in Dhaka, Bangladesh.

-Bajracharya has led large-scale quasi-experimental evaluations of reproductive health voucher programs and social health protection schemes in Bangladesh and Cambodia, managed initiatives to strengthen adolescent sexual and reproductive health programming and research in Bangladesh, and worked on strengthening Health Management Information Systems (HMIS) and evidence-based decision-making in the health sector in Vietnam.
+Bajracharya's work at the Council spans all of its program areas.
+He has led large-scale quasi-experimental evaluations of reproductive health voucher programs and social health protection schemes in Bangladesh and Cambodia, managed initiatives to strengthen adolescent sexual and reproductive health programming and research in Bangladesh, and worked on strengthening Health Management Information Systems (HMIS) and evidence-based decision-making in the health sector in Vietnam.
 He led the Council’s research on the Link Up Project in Myanmar, evaluating interventions designed to improve access to sexual and reproductive health and HIV services for young key populations affected by HIV.
-He co-led a comprehensive study of adolescents living in remote and underserved regions of Nepal in partnership with UNICEF, conducted research on the transitions to adulthood and determinants of early marriage in Nepal, and provided technical assistance to rigorous randomized control trial evaluations of interventions aimed at combating gender-based violence and child marriage in Bangladesh.
+He has also served as co-lead a comprehensive study of adolescents living in remote and underserved regions of Nepal in partnership with UNICEF, conducted research on the transitions to adulthood and determinants of child marriage in Nepal, and provided technical assistance to rigorous randomized control trial evaluations of interventions aimed at combating gender-based violence and child marriage in Bangladesh.

 Bajracharya is a member of the International Union for the Scientific Study of Population, the Population Association of America, and the Asian Population Association.
 His research has been published in journals such as Demography, The Lancet, Studies in Family Planning, Journal of Family Issues and Developmental Psychology.
 He also serves on expert panels, as a referee for leading peer-reviewed journals in his field, and has presented his research at scientific forums and international conferences around the world.